ccluett/website/content/toroidal.md

 *Ref: Ye L Y, Wang C, Sun C, et al. “Mathematical expression method for geometric shape of toroidal propeller”. *Chinese Journal of Ship Research*, 2024.*

-## Key Features
+## Features

-*   **Base Geometry + Scaling:** The code utilizes a base offset table (`getBaseOffsets`) representing a reference toroidal propeller design.
+*   **Parameterization:** The code utilizes a base offset table (`getBaseOffsets`) representing a reference toroidal propeller design.
 Users can modify this base design by applying scaling factors to the distributions of pitch, chord, thickness, camber, skew, and rake via the main `Params` struct in `generateToroidalProp.m`.
 The hub radius (`hubRadius`) can also be parametrically adjusted.
 *   **Blade Section Definition:** A dedicated `BladeSection.m` class handles the generation of the 2D airfoil profiles at each axial station.
     *   It currently implements the **NACA 66 (DTRC Modified)** thickness distribution and **NACA a=0.8** meanline profile using `pchip` interpolation on tabulated data.
     *   The class structure separates meanline and thickness definitions, allowing for easier extension to other airfoil families.